ENG 100, Section 1: Composition I

 Office Hours: Mondays, 9:00 AM to 10:00 AM

 The goal of English 100 is to help you develop a foundation as a writer.
 This course will expand on your previous knowledge of critical reading and writing techniques and help you develop rhetorical strategies for college-level composing.
 You will cultivate these strategies as you compose a variety of texts and expand your knowledge of genre conventions (including conventions of thesis and paragraph construction, organization, style, tone, clarity, design, mechanics, syntax, grammar, usage, and spelling).
 This course will introduce you to composing as a recursive process of invention, outlining, drafting, researching, revising, and editing that involves careful, rhetorical consideration of one’s audience, genre, context, and rhetorical situation.
 This course will also help you explore the benefits of seeing composing as a collaborative, social act that requires active participation from all members of the class.
 To that end, ENG 100 will include group discussions and activities, peer workshops, conferences, and peer and instructor feedback at various stages of the composing process.
-Active participation is vital to your success in the classroom.
 Finally, this course will introduce you to basic research and information literacy practices—locating and evaluating academic and online research, integrating source materials into texts, and employing citation conventions—in order to help you create effective, persuasive, and informed texts.

 In total, you will have produce at least 5,000 words of finished prose.